Master Tracking List

 The Details

 The most salivated-over and desired comm, owing to its gorgeous star turns in "Friday's Child" and "Patterns of Force," Alpha is the version from which nearly all replicas are based.
 When we think "communicator," we mostly think of this one.
-Now that it has been found and fully documented here, we are seeing a whole new slew of ever-more inspired Alpha copies.
+Now that it has been found and fully documented here, we have seen a whole new slew of ever-more accurate Alpha copies.

 Alias: "Spock hero"